Find Exotic Edible Plants for Your Garden

 Goodwood, Ontario

-Both seeds and plants.
-Greenhouses open to the public, and it’s a fun place to browse.
+They carry both seeds and plants.
+Their greenhouses are open to the public, and it’s a fun place to browse.
 We came home with 19 types of mint after one visit.
 Lots of figs too.

 Sage Garden Greenhouses